-Cherry Almond Brie Bites: Flakey crescent rolls filled with melted Brie cheese and a homemade cherry filling is the perfect appetizer for any party.
-Do I have your attention yet?
+A tray of these Cherry Almond Brie Bites will get everyone’s attention at your holiday parties.
+Flakey crescent rolls filled with melted Brie cheese and a homemade cherry filling is the perfect appetizer for any party.

 *Be sure to sign up for the BruCrew email to get these delicious recipes delivered to your inbox each day.

-A few years ago I saw so many of my friends posting different Brie recipes, but I just had no desire to jump on that band wagon.
+A few years ago I kept seeing so many different Brie recipes, but I just had no desire to jump on that band wagon.
+So I waited to try Brie cheese.
 Oh, boy!
 Was I ever wrong to wait so long to try it.
-It is now one of my favorite cheeses.
+It is now one of my all time favorite cheeses.

 But I didn’t want to do the same little cups with the Brie this time.
 Enter in the crescent roll pockets.

 Before you can make these baked brie appetizers, you will need to make a batch of this Small Batch Cherry Preserves.
 Yes, you could use a can of pie filling.
 There is no shame in that.
 I have been there, done that.
 Trust me though, the homemade cherry filling is better.